Noahwi1/G06_Noah/README.md

 WIth the data on the amygdala as well as on the hippocampus, we were able to identify a close correlation (0.74) between these two brain regions.
 This is to be expected, as they are both responsible for processing emotional memories.

 ## G. Discussion

-Random text

-more text

-And even more Text....

-Feedback: Exercises were fun to do, with some hiccups, and took us about 2 hours.
-The most difficult part was to organize everything within our group to keep everyone on the same page.

-Feedback: Das readme erklärt sehr schön, was bei R passiert/gerechnet wurde und ist gut strukturiert und dadurch übersichtlich.
-Im R Script ist gut nachvollziehbar, was wozu gemacht wurde.

-The whole exercise took about 2 hours to complete and was fun and insightful, while at the same time being a little tricky.